hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Cloud Code and the Test Harness/Changing Player Passwords.md

   ```

-The GameSparks platform will return a registration response similar to this:
+The GameSparks platform will return a response similar to this:

 ```